The Space

 — Saiyyidah Zaidi

 This article explores the way that the shoes we wear are a symbol of our identity, the context we are in, and what we are communicating consciously and unconsciously.
-By using an autoethnography method the author explores how she expresses her own identity through the shoes she wears.
-The primary objective of this paper is to explore expressions of identity thorough choice of footwear.
+By using an autoethnography method I explore how I express my identity through the footwear I wear.
+The primary objective of this paper is to explore external articulations of identity, and internal awareness of congruence, thorough incidental and deliberate choice of footwear.

 The messy art of conversation in practical theology: explorations and reflections.